zacker232423/Pokemon-Project/readme.md

 ## Requirements To Run!
 python 3.10+ is needed to run the program.

-To begin, you have to install pandas, matplotlib, numpy, seaborn, and squarify to install them, use the commands below in the python terminal pip install pandas
+To begin, you have to install pandas, matplotlib, numpy, seaborn, and squarify to install them, use the commands below in the python terminal

+'''python
+pip install pandas
 pip install matplotlib.pyplot
 pip install numpy
 pip install seaborn
 pip install squarify
+'''

 ### Features of the product include:
 Feature 1: Read in the data from a local CSV file